thingsboard/thingsboard.github.io/docs/user-guide/install/pe/upgrade-instructions.md

 #### Prerequisites

 Make sure your PostgreSQL version supports the uuid-ossp extension.
-For <b>PostgreSQL 11 and below</b> the uuid-ossp extension is not included in the default PostgreSQL installation package.
+For some PostgreSQL version the uuid-ossp extension is not included in the default PostgreSQL installation package.

 ```text
 sudo apt-get install postgresql-contrib